ryanjmarcus/vt-hokiespa-courses-api/README.md

 # Virginia Tech HokieSpa Courses Fetch
 This script allows you to return a JSON array of every course offered for the given semester.
-This is much easier than scraping the Timetable. <br/>
+This is much easier than scraping the Timetable by using a backdoor API rather than scraping. <br/>

 ## How to Run
 1. Sign in to HokieSpa and navigate to https://apps.es.vt.edu/StudentRegistrationSsb/ssb/classSearch/classSearch <br/>